aburijal26/Dicoding-Proyek-Akhir-Klasifikasi-Gambar/README.md

 ## Model Architecture

 The model is built using the Sequential API from TensorFlow's Keras.
-It consists of several convolutional and pooling layers followed by dense layers.
+It consists of several convolutional and pooling layers, followed by dense layers.

 ## Training